 Are you the type of person who sees furniture at thrift stores, garage sales, or even sitting on the curb and thinks, “Hey, there’s a lot of life left in that piece!”?
 Then flipping furniture could be a great work at home job for you.

 The thing is, a lot of the tossed out or donated furniture is still in good shape structurally.
 You might only need to sand, paint, or put new hardware on before selling it.
-Once you’ve refreshed your pieces, you can sell them on Facebook Marketplace or through selling apps like Trove or Chairish.
+Once you’ve refreshed your pieces, you can sell them on Facebook Marketplace or through selling apps like Chairish.

 Is this a legitimate work from home job?
 Yes, yes, yes.
 My friend Virginia does it full-time and shares her tips in How to Make a Full-Time Income Flipping Furniture From Home.